GABRIEL BLASBERG

 For more than thirty years he has dedicated himself to teaching, giving classes in clarinet and group courses in chamber music to musicians of all instruments.

-Between 2001 and 2010, he created and edited the electronic classical music newsletter Claves Musicales (Musical Keys), distributed via e-mail, which reached a community of readers of more than 20,000 subscribers from all over the world.
-This publication got the declaration "of Cultural Interest" from the Secretary of Culture of the Argentine Nation and the Secretary of Culture of Buenos Aires City.
+Between 2001 and 2010, he created and edited the electronic classical music newsletter Claves Musicales (Musical Keys), distributed via e-mail, which received the declaration of "Cultural Interest" from the Secretariats of Culture of the Argentine Nation and the City of Buenos Aires.

 In the field of popular music, he joined the group Vai Passar dedicated to Brazilian music, recording a disc in 2016 (it can be heard at this Spotify link ).

-Nowadays, he’s the Country Chair for Argentina in the International Clarinet Association (ICA) and is
+Nowadays, he’s the Country Chair for Argentina in the International Clarinet Association (ICA) and is member of the team of the Clariperu Latin America association.

 Galería de fotos